Ed Sanders: Biography

 Sanders was born in Kansas City, Missouri.
 He dropped out of the University of Missouri in 1958 and hitchhiked to New York City's Greenwich Village to attend New York University.
 He graduated in 1964, with a degree in Greek.

 Sanders wrote his first notable poem, "Poem from Jail", on toilet paper in his cell after being jailed for protesting the launch of nuclear submarines armed with nuclear missiles in 1961.
 In 1962, he founded the avant-garde journal Fuck You/A Magazine of the Arts.
 Sanders opened the Peace Eye Bookstore at 383 East Tenth Street on the Lower East Side; the store became a gathering place for Bohemians, writers and radicals.
 On January 1, 1966, police raided Peace Eye Bookstore and charged Sanders with obscenity, charges he fended off with the aid of the ACLU.
 Notoriety generated by the case led to his appearance on the February 17, 1967 cover of Life Magazine, which proclaimed him "a leader of New York's Other Culture."

 In late 1964, Sanders founded the Fugs with Tuli Kupferberg.
 The band broke up in 1969 and reformed in 1984.
 On October 21, 1967, on the National Mobilization Committee to End the War in Vietnam's March on the Pentagon, Sanders helped The Fugs and the San Francisco Diggers in an attempt to "exorcise" The Pentagon.
 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
+That same year he opened The Peace Eye Bookstore at 383 East 10th Street in the East Village (then commonly referred to as the Lower East Side) of New York City.

+In 1967, Fontier Press in Cleveland published Peace Eye, a collection of Sander's drawings and hieroglyphs and carnal poems, many of which were previously published in Fuck You: A Magazine of the Arts, Blue Beat, King Lord/Queen Freak, Mother, and Nice.
+These included Sanders’ Soft Man, Toe Queen and Gobble Gang poems.
+Peace Eye also included an introductory poem by Charles Olson.

 In 1969, Sanders recorded and released his first solo album for Reprise Records, Sanders' Truck Stop.
 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "This is literally a country-rock takeoff—not a parody but a departure.
 But though I hesitate to criticize a man who is not only a saint and a genius but who says hello to me at the post office, I must point out that the yodeling country twang Sanders developed with the Fugs has never known the difference between parody and departure, which makes some of these songs seem crueller than they're intended to be.
 Of course, sometimes they're cruel on purpose—like 'The Iliad,' a saga of good old queer-bashing with a Greek-to-me intro.
 And sometimes, like 'Jimmy Joe, the Hippybilly Boy,' they're—snurfle—lyrical and sad."